PoorlyDefinedBehaviour/things_to_do/README.md

 # Long term objective

-I'm mostly interested in working at high quality companies where quality is defined as people i work with + compensation + the problem to solve + environment + recognition.
+I'm mostly interested in working at high quality companies where quality is defined as the people i work with + compensation + the problem to solve + environment + recognition.

 # Things i want to learn or get better at